Appearance

 Do:

-- Combine context types strategically: For complex questions, provide both data and visual context
+- Combine context types strategically: for complex questions, provide both data and visual references

-- Clear unneeded context: Remove context items that are no longer relevant by clicking the "×" next to them
+- Clear unneeded context: remove chips you no longer need by clicking the

 Don't:

-- Over-contextualize simple requests: For basic styling changes, you usually don't need full project context
+- Over-contextualize simple requests: for basic styling changes, selecting the element is usually enough

-- Forget about dependencies: When modifying elements that use workflows or formulas, include those dependencies as context
+- Forget related logic: when modifying elements that use workflows or formulas, add those items as context

 Example Use Cases